Skip to content

 pmetal train --model Qwen/Qwen3-0.6B --dataset train.jsonl --quantization nf4

 Trains on preference pairs (chosen/rejected) without a reward model.
+Use pmetal_trainer::DpoTrainer for library-level DPO workflows.

 Simplified DPO without a reference model.